Share on facebook Share on twitter Share on linkedin Share this! Coyarzun: El AparecidoNPC: …Read More

 NPC: Non-Playable Character Open Studio explores how video game culture and the Internet have radically changed the politics, information and the field of art nowadays, especially in its production, distribution, and reception.
 The exhibition brings together a number of works with a variety of mediums—including paintings, drawings, site-specific actions, machinimas, video screenings, game VR and webVR-based projects— related to the broad effects of the game art industry and the Web on artistic practice and contemporary culture.

-Topics explored in the exhibition include emergent digital communities and Internet as a platform for surveillance; ideological and political battles and resistance; the circulation and control of fake news and missed information; and a new perspective for virtual communities and subjectivities.
+The topics explored in the exhibition include emergent digital communities and the Internet as a platform for surveillance; ideological and political battles and resistance; the circulation and control of fake news and missed information; and a new perspective for virtual communities and subjectivities.

 NPC features work of international artists: Vuk Cosic (Slovenia), Yucef Merhi (Venezuela), Christian Oyarzún Roa (Chile), Nina Coulson (UK), Hamilton Mestizo (Colombia), Filio Gálvez (Cuba), El Diletante Digital (Cuba), Rewell Altunaga (Cuba), Naivy Pérez (Cuba), Serones (Cuba) and Rodolfo Peraza (Cuba).

 Curator: Lesly Fonseca Tundidor (LESS)